omrohitchannoji/GenAI_Data_Analyst_Agent/Readme.md

    ├── LLM services (SQL, charts, explanation)
    └── SQLite execution layer
 ```
+### Design Philosophy

+The system follows a **deterministic-first, LLM-assisted** design:
+- LLMs are used for interpretation and explanation
+- All computations (SQL execution, KPIs, aggregations) are deterministic
+- This prevents hallucinated metrics and ensures analytical correctness

 The system is intentionally **modular**, making it easy to extend with: